 Guatemala has the highest malnutrition rate in the Americas, and 4th highest in the world.
 Many die of malnutrition each year.
 Countless others suffer daily from having too little to eat.

-This summer we will have two sessions, the first will be held June 9th – 18th and the second will be June 18th – 27th.
+This summer will be held June 2nd – 10th.
 During this trip we will take a small group of youth to personally witness the challenges in Guatemala, and to begin making a small difference for them.
 We will be in the rural mountains above Laguna Atitlan helping the local indigenous people become more self reliant by teaching them how to grow their own food and improve their tragic living conditions.
 This year only, parents and siblings of students are also welcome to join us.
 Children must be at least 10 years old.
 Students between the ages of 10 and 13 at the time of the expedition must be accompanied by a parent.

 We will all meet in Guatemala City and then drive through the scenic mountains to stay in Panajachel, on the shores of one of the most magical lakes in the world.
 We will spend the first few days serving the local indigenous people with the Mayan Eco Homestead organization.
 We will also take a couple of days to explore the local area and even hike a nearby volcano!

 This is a life-changing opportunity to be involved in international humanitarian leadership.
 It’s your chance to make a positive difference in the world, shoulder to shoulder with other Burgers and mentors.
 This expedition is the first of its kind, and students who participate this year get to be on the cutting edge of the adventure, and to help create the culture that is likely to follow in future expeditions.
 Picture the culture and vibe at Elevation, but in Central America on a humanitarian expedition, and you’ll see what we’re going for!
 Cost: $2500 (does not include airfare) per participant.
 We are unable to offer volume discounts for families with multiple travelers attending.